History of Merchandising: How Strategies Have Changed

 From the bright lights and shiny floors of department stores to the cozy atmosphere of mom-and-pop shops, there was something for everyone.
 Shoppers loved to browse through aisles of merchandise, interact with friendly salespeople, and take home new purchases.

 The golden age of brick-and-mortar retail may be over, but the impact it left on our consumer culture still lives on.
-Up to 85% of US consumers are returning to in-store shopping to rekindle the physical shopping experience.
+From its annual Future Consumer Index, Ernst & Young Global Limited (EY) shared that US consumers are returning to in-store shopping to rekindle the physical and tactile shopping experience.

 What does this mean for online retailers?